-There are three terms of instruction per year, and the three major leave periods occur at the end of each term, i.e. at Easter, in the Summer and at Christmas.
-In addition there is one week's leave at Whitsun, and mid term breaks of 4 days in February and October.
-A certain number of privilege passes are also granted toapprentices depending on their seniority and a pointment as N.C.O. apprentices.
+There are three terms of instruction per year, and the three major have periods occur at the end of each term, i.e. at Easter, in the Summer and Christmas.
+In addition there is one week's leave at this sun, and mid to breaks of 4 days in February and October.
+A certain number of privile passes are also granted to apprentices depending on their seniority and a pointment as N.C.O. apprentices.

 It is very desirable to limit the number of passes to the above scale, in order that apprentices suffer no interruption in their studies, and can associate with their companions here at Locking to the fullest extent.
-However, we do consider applications for special passes for important family reasons. for example the serious illness of near relatives, provided that we have written support of the parent or guardian.
+However, we do consider applications for small passes for important family reasons for example the errous illness of the relatives, provided that we have written support of the parent or guardian.
 Urgent cases are considered separately, but naturally we do expect some form of authenticity.

-We do insist that apprentices go on leave or pass to their home address, cr to an address which has been approved by their parents.
+We do insist that apprentices go on leave or pass to their home address, or to an address which has been approved by their parents.
 To avoid unnecessary correspondence, I would like you to state on the attached form your home address and any other leave addresses acceptable to you.
 Please return the form to the School in the envelope provided.
-Should you change your address or wish your boy to travel at some future date to an address not noted on the form, please inform mo.
+Should you change your address or wish your boy to travel at some future date to an address not noted on the form, please inform